ansys/pyansys-dev-guide/doc/source/how-to/setting-up.rst

             which python

-This command will return the path to the Python environment that your system is currently using.
+This command returns the path to the Python virtual environment that your system is currently using.

 Ensure that it points to your default installation and not to a virtual environment.
 If it points to a virtual environment, see :ref:`Deactivate` for